PlaidWeb/publ-site/content/faq.md

-Right now there's a [getting started guide](328) which covers the basics of running it locally and setting up a basic site, and [this site's files](/github-site) includes all of the necessary configuration for deploying on both Heroku and Dreamhost.
-There are also the [deployment guides](/manual/deploying/) that cover a lot of usage scenarios.
-There's definitely a lot of work to be done in the documentation area, though; I would love if someone could write up a clear and simple way for people to deploy to their platform of choice!
+Right now there's a [getting started guide](328) which covers the basics of running it locally and setting up a basic site, and [this site's files](/github-site) should be fairly straightforward to get running on any compatible hosting platform.

+There are also some [deployment guides](/manual/deploying/) that cover a few common usage scenarios.

+Documenting more deployment methods is an area that I would definitely appreciate contributions on!

 ## Design